timschott/timschott.github.io/_posts/2020-12-24-don-delillo-pt1.md

 Overall, reading *White Noise* left me disoriented.
 It's a challenging read, certainly, both in form and subject matter.
 At multiple points, I felt as if I had been teleported back to my "Freud and Literature" course, learning about the concept of the "death drive".
 DeLillo is eminently perspicacious.
 Almost to a fault.
 But he imbues a remarkable liquidity into his paragraphs.
 The descriptions of the vagaries of everyday life the shopping cart, the syndicated television program, the college curriculum -- drop the reader into an environment rife with stagnation, futility and charmlessness.
 A melancholy undergirds the entire work; life lacks coherence or direction.

 *White Noise*, then, is not why I'm enamored with DeLillo's ideas, characters and prose.
 I moved onto other books (for example all of April and May, it was my GRE math prep book).
-It wouldn't be until later in the year I fully immersed myself in DeLillo's writing
+It wouldn't be until later in the year I fully immersed myself in DeLillo's writing after I read *Americana*.

-Now, Thomas Pynchon is often brought up in any conversation about DeLillo.
-Even a cursory survey of the landscape -- such as examining syllabi, secondary criticism, etc.